Digital Marketing Agency | SEO, Paid Social & PPC

 Applying to CS Once You’re Admitted

 At some universities, students are accepted to the university as a whole and do not have a declared major as freshmen.
 Students then apply to the Computer Science major later in college, usually as sophomores.
 For example, at the University of Washington (UW), students are admitted to UW as Pre-Science or Pre-Major students.
-They then apply to the Computer Science major as sophomores to Computer Science & Engineering school.
+They then apply to the Computer Science major as sophomores in Computer Science & Engineering school.
 Computer Science programs.

-You might also like Top 8 Reasons Why Every Kid Should Learn to Code.
+You might also like: Top 8 Reasons Why Every Kid Should Learn to Code.

-At North Carolina State University (NCSU), students are accepted with their majors as First-Year Engineering – Computer Science Intent, First-Year Engineering – Undecided, Exploratory Studies, or Undeclared.
 When students apply to the Computer Science major, their grades in a few particular classes are taken into account to decide.
 Engineering majors are automatically enrolled in some of these prerequisite classes, making it easier to get into the Computer Science major.
-This method puts more weight on students’ performance in their first year at college.
-Other universities like the Georgia Institute of Technology (Georgia Tech) and Harvard University also use this method to accept students’ computer science programs.

 Declaring a CS Major Directly

-They do not have to apply to the Computer Science major at a handful of universities to declare.
-Usually, as sophomores, students can declare the major.
-As long as they complete the necessary coursework, they can graduate with a degree in computer science or computer engineering.
 For example, at the Massachusetts Institute of Technology (MIT), first-year students enter undeclared and usually choose a major at the end of their first year.
 There are no prerequisites to declaring a major, but Computer Science students are advised to start required coursework in their first year before they are formally declared.
 Similarly, at Stanford University, students are admitted to the university and then choose an advisor and declare their major in their sophomore year.

 Transferring into a CS Major: Computer Science Programs

 Depending on the university, this can be as simple as submitting a change of major form (for example, at Stanford) or an application process very similar to applying to university as a high school senior (for example, at UIUC).
-Most universities require students to have a minimum GPA for a major in Computer Science change.
-Some universities, such as CMU, require students to have taken a handful of prerequisite classes, in addition to having a GPA above a certain threshold (usually above a 3.2/4.0) and submitting a personal statement.
+Most universities require students to have a minimum GPA for a major in Computer Science.

 CS Major

-All universities look to admit students into their Computer Science departments passionate about the field and its applications.
+All universities look to admit students into their computer science departments passionate about the field and its applications.
 Most universities highly value personal statements, as they are a chance for students to express who they are, what got them interested in CS, and how they intend to use their degree to further their passions.
-Regardless of the application method, a strong interest in Computer Science and activities supports this shine.
-Having experience building projects is a great way to show that you are passionate about the field and have taken the initiative to start learning.

 At Juni, we offer online coding classes for kids, with the group and one-on-one coaching for students to build projects in languages like Python and, in addition, many.
 Many of our older students study Computer Science at the schools mentioned here.
 Get started with our Admissions Team today to see what class is best for your child.